 The expanded range of Alt-R support tools now includes the Alt-R CRISPR-Cas9 tracrRNA—5’ ATTO™ 550, and Alt-R Electroporation Enhancers for Cas9 and Cpf1.
 The former allows in vivo fluorescent visualization of the RNP complex and FACS enrichment of transfected cells without affecting RNP functionality, while the enhancers improve the efficiency of transfection using the Nucleofector (Lonza) and Neon (Thermo) electroporation systems.
 These new tools enable researchers to improve the overall efficiency of their genome editing over traditional methods.
 In addition, the new Alt-R Genome Editing Detection Kit provides a fast, easy, and low-cost method for confirming editing events with a T7 Endonuclease I (T7EI)-based mismatch detection system.
 These additions to the Alt-R range, combined with the new Cpf1 system, provide researchers with cost-effective and reliable solutions for performing and evaluating CRISPR genome editing experiments.

-Mark Behlke, CSO of IDT commented, “We are pleased to be able to offer the genomics community the most complete spectrum of CRISPR genome editing systems on the market.
+Mark Behlke, CSO of IDT commented, “We are pleased to be able to offer the genomics community a complete spectrum of CRISPR genome editing systems.
 In the initial development of our Alt-R product portfolio, we improved on the natural Cas9 system through chemical modification of the guide RNAs to create a more active, safer, and cost-effective system, supported by our high quality and high throughput manufacturing capabilities.
 We now expand our product range to provide recombinant Cpf1 ribonucleoprotein-based CRISPR genome editing, which likewise benefits from IDT’s expertise in the manufacturing of chemically modified RNAs.
 The other Alt-R supporting products round out the range to deliver specific enhancements for efficiency and simplified evaluation of editing.
 Our work makes CRISPR more accessible, allowing researchers to work with a wider variety of genomes and to design more innovative studies that were simply not possible before now – and we will continue to support them as they do so.”

 Follow us on Twitter @idtdna for real-time updates and insights.Editors’ notes